YagoAndradeMS/YagoAndradeMS/README.md

-### Boas vindas ao meu perfil 💙👨‍🎓
+### Welcome to my profile 💙👨‍🎓

-Meu nome é Yago Andrade Matias da Silva
+My name is Yago Andrade Matias da Silva

-- Estou estudando programação
+- I'm studying programming
-- Estou me desenvolvendo principalmente na linguagem JavaSCript
+- I am developing mainly in the JavaSCript language
-- Eu uso este espaço para me organizar e compartilhar meus projetos
+- I use this space to organize myself and share my projects

-### Você pode entrar em contato comigo
+### You can contact me

 andradeyago2007@gmail.com